Nde-Code/nde-shortener/README.md

 ## 5. Run the project:

-When you are here, you can run the project by simply typing:
+When setup is complete, start the project with:

 ```bash
 deno task dev